 If you have Acid Reflux symptoms more than twice per week, it is time to visit your doctor.
 Heartburn is the key indicator in diagnosing Acid Reflux disease, especially if lifestyle changes, antacids, or acid-blocking medications help reduce these symptoms.

 If your symptoms are severe or frequent, your doctor will order tests to confirm a diagnosis and check for other problems.
 You may need one or more of the following tests:

-If left unchecked there are numerous health issues associated with long-term Acid Reflux and GERD.
+If left unchecked, numerous health issues are associated with long-term Acid Reflux and GERD.

 An estimated 60 million people take Acid Reflux medication daily.
 That’s based on prescribed medications – there is no estimating how much OTC medications are consumed.
 It was thought for many years that these medications were relatively safe.